-In our recent blog article, “Can Traffic Stops Lead To More Charges?” we discussed the minimum legal standard of “reasonable suspicion” which gives a police officer the authority to require you to stop your motor vehicle for additional investigation of suspected crime or traffic violation.
+In our recent blog article, “Can Traffic Stops Lead To More Charges?” we discussed the minimal legal standard of “reasonable suspicion” which gives a police officer the authority to require you to stop your motor vehicle for additional investigation of a suspected crime or traffic violation.

 Upon making contact with the occupants of the vehicle, the officer might request permission to search the vehicle or containers within the vehicle.

-When can the police search your car?
+When can the cops search your car?
 Should you say yes to this request?
 What happens if you don’t?
+Can police search a car that’s not yours?
 In this article, our lawyers in Harrisonburg, VA will explain more about warrantless vehicle searches and whether you should give the police consent to search your car.

 POLICE CAN SEARCH A CAR WITH NO WARRANT IF THEY HAVE PROBABLE CAUSE

 Probable cause exists when a person has reasonable grounds to believe certain alleged facts.
 One court has defined probable cause this way: “An apparent state of facts found to exist upon reasonable inquiry which would induce a reasonably intelligent and prudent person to believe that the accused has committed the crime charged.”